heyjva/support/content/green/troubleshooting/using_the_console.md

 labels: green, troubleshooting
 ---

-This sections shows you how to use the console and HDMI monitor with Home Assistant Green.

 Connecting to Home Assistant Green via console may be required for some troubleshooting tasks, such as resetting the owner's password if you are locked out.

 ## Prerequisites